Exabyte-io/documentation/docs/data-in-objectstorage/actions/create-folder.md

 ## Animation

-The animation below shows how to create a random new Dropbox folder.
+The animation below shows how to create a new Dropbox folder named "Random Folder".

 <img data-gifffer="/images/create-folder.gif">